-You need to spend a lot of time preparing for IELTS on your own.
-But studies show that even when independent learners know which of their language skills are strong and which are weak, they still tend to spend more time on their strong areas.
+You will spend a lot of time preparing for the IELTS test on your own.
+This means you should work hard and study strategically.
+But research shows that even when independent learners know which of their language skills are strong and which are weak, they still tend to spend more time on their strong areas.
 In a 2015 study at the University of Hong Kong, Professor David Gardner found that students ‘ultimately preferred to remain in their comfort zone.’

-For a start, you need to know which are your strong areas and which are your weak areas.
-That’s where the British Council’s free study planner comes in.
-Click to download it.
-The study planner covers all four skills.
-On the left hand side it provides practice activities; and on the right hand side helps you reflect on your performance.
+The study planner is designed to help you plan your IELTS practice over all four skills.
+It provides initial practice and diagnosis activities; and helps you reflect on your performance.
 Make good use of it, and you will know your relative performance in each of the four skills.

-Next, you need to know how much time you have available to spend on IELTS preparation.
+Once you have identified your strong and weak areas, you need to know how much time you have available to spend on IELTS preparation.
 Download this time management study sheet to help you work this out.

-Once you have been through the study planner and the time management study sheet, you will know which skills you need to spend your time on, and how much time you have to spend.
+Once you have been through the study planner and the time management study sheet, you will know which skills you need to spend your time on, and how much time you have to spend on IELTS preparation and practice.
 The final step is to create a revision timetable.
 Allocate the time available to the four papers: Reading, Writing, Speaking and Listening, giving the most time to your weakest skills.
 You now know how many hours per day you are spending on each skill.

 And don’t forget, there is more to IELTS preparation than just skills based practice.
 You need to make sure your revision timetable includes all the jobs you need to do on and before your test day and learning how to manage your stress levels.

 Finally, you need discipline.
 It’s human nature to spend more time on the areas you are best at and which you enjoy the most.
 But this will not help you get the band score you need.
 Particularly if you are short of time (some candidates only have one month to prepare!) you need to be disciplined, move outside your comfort zone, and you will deliver your best possible performance on your IELTS test day.